 The Uitsmijter installation will set up a 🔗 Redis database to store refresh tokens.

-will only be used inside the uitsmijter
+The redisPassword will only be used inside the uitsmijter namespace, and you must replace the value during

-highly depends on your Kubernetes installation.
+The storageClassName highly depends on your Kubernetes installation.

 You can list all available storage classes with kubectl: